-FIRST EVENT OF NATIONALS: The state champions and the FBLA/FCCLA “wild card” teams may take another 100-question TeamSmarts quiz as part of the National Championship.
-When it is used, the scores from this test will form the first points earned at Nationals, and will be posted at the registration desk when teams arrive.
+FIRST EVENT OF NATIONALS: The state champions and Wild Card teams may take another 100-question TeamSmarts quiz as part of the National Championship.

-This is a great practice tool for a team of students to use together.
+TeamSmarts is a great practice tool for a team of students.
 Each month from September through January, teams are asked 100 multiple-choice questions focused on one LifeSmarts topic.
 Competitions are open for the entire month.

 September: Health and Safety